continuedev/amplified.dev/index.md

 Our motivation with `amplified.dev` is to instead 1) empower developers and 2) raise awareness of systemic issues we’ve seen in how engineering organizations are adopting, using, and evolving AI software development systems.

 Our hope is that, over time, we can find a shared vocabulary for discussing these problems.
-For now, we describe the [current state of the world](#where-we-are-today), [where we are heading](#where-we-are-heading), and [what amplified developers need their organizations to do today](#amplified-developers):
+For now, we describe the [current state of the world](#where-we-are-today), [where we are heading](#where-we-are-heading), and [what amplified developers need to do at their organizations today](#amplified-developers):

 1. [Establish an architecture of participation](#1-establish-an-architecture-of-participation)
 2. [Enable the right models for the job](#2-enable-the-right-models-for-the-job)